pitr/aoc/2020/README.md

 # AoC 2020

 First year using J, with Ruby as backup.
+APL added in 2023.

-100% complete.
-68% is solved by J, 48% is done in Ruby (with some overlap).
+J solves 67% of all puzzles, Ruby - 47%, APL - 84%.